 Typical UK repair costs (2025)

 Could the smell be from spilling petrol on my shoes at the pump? — Yes, it absolutely could be.
 If you've splashed a bit of petrol on your shoes or clothes, or dripped some on the car mat, the smell will definitely get into the car.
 However, this sort of smell should fade within a day.
-If the petrol smell is still there a day or two later, or it's there every time you get in the car, it's almost certainly a leak from the vehicle itself and needs to be investigate
+If the petrol smell is still there a day or two later, or it's there every time you get in the car, it's almost certainly a leak from the vehicle itself and needs to be investigated professionally.

 My car failed its MOT on 'fuel system leak'.
 Is that related to the smell? — Yes, 100%.
 The MOT test includes a strict check for any fuel leaks.
 An MOT tester will inspect the entire fuel system for any sign of leakage.
 A smell of petrol is often the first clue that leads them to find a damp patch or a drip.
 A fuel leak is a 'Dangerous' defect, meaning your car fails the MOT immediately and it's illegal to drive it away (other than to a pre-booked repair).
-It confirms the
+It confirms the smell is a serious safety issue.